Type

 Siemens was awarded the turnkey contract for the wind farm in July 2014.
 The contractual scope also includes 15 years of comprehensive maintenance of the wind farm by Siemens.

 A consortium comprised of Ballast Nedam and Mammoet was awarded a €60m ($80m) contract by Siemens for providing construction services for the project.
-Ballast Nedam is responsible for the design, delivery and installation of the turbine foundations, and the turbine transportation and installation works were performed by Mammoet.
+Ballast Nedam is responsible for the design, delivery and installation of the turbine foundations, while the turbine transportation and installation works were performed by Mammoet.

 Visser & Smit Marine Contracting (VSMC) provided the cabling from the wind farm to the onshore electrical substation.